Vajira Chitrasena

 Deshamanya Vajira Chitrasena (15 March 1932 – 23 September 2024) was a Sri Lankan traditional dancer, choreographer and teacher.
 Vajira is regarded as Sri Lanka's first prima ballerina.
 She is the first Sri Lankan woman to practise the traditional Kandyan dance which was traditionally performed only by men.
 Vajira is credited with creating brand for a female style of Kandyan dancing and setting the tone for women to become ritual dancers.
 She was married to Chitrasena who was a well known legendary dancer and dance guru.

 On 26 January 2020, she along with late professor Indra Dassanayake was conferred with the Padma Shri award which is one of the highest Indian civilian awards coinciding with the 71st Republic Day of India.

 Biography

 Vajira was born on 15 March 1932 and was introduced to the arts at a very young age by her parents, especially her mother, Lilian.
 She completed her primary and secondary education at the Methodist College, Colombo.
 Her sisters including Vipuli and the oldest sister were also dancers.
 Vajira's mother sent Vajira to Sri Palee in Horana, to study dancing.

 In 1951, at the age of 18, she married her fellow dance partner, the late Chitrasena.
 Her husband had founded the Chitrasena Dance Company in 1943.
+They had two daughters, Upeka and Anjalika.

-Vajira Chitrasena died in September 23 2024, at the age of 92.
+Vajira Chitrasena died in September 23, 2024, at the age of 92.